 On the other hand, as noted earlier, the conspicuous presence of articulated specimens in the TSR fossil assemblage does not necessarily suggest an autochthonous deposition, since articulated bones may as well show a great hydraulic transport potential (Coard & Dennell 1995; Coard 1999).
 Nevertheless, it is worth noting that the distribution of articulated units at TSR shows a significant presence of appendicular elements over axial ones (Fig. 10D).
 Thus, the under-representation of articulated axial elements also indicates a winnowed, lag assemblage formed by the densest and most resilient elements, with sieve and transport of part of the lighter and more cancellous elements.
 However, carnivore ravaging alike tends to eliminate or at least lead to under-representation of those skeletal elements (the less dense, axial elements) in the transport group most prone to be transported by water (Voorhies 1969; Domínguez-Rodrigo et al. 2012).
 Interestingly, a preliminary analysis of the bone breakage patterns suggests that carnivores had some active role in the modification and possibly in the accumulation of bones at TSR (Fig. 2E; Konidaris et al. 2015).

-In conclusion, considering the results of our spatial taphonomic analysis, processes of taphonomic dispersion, such as fluvial accumulation processes, would have likely separated and disseminated the most cancellous taphonomic elements, favouring the persistence of taphons constituted by allochthonous elements (Fernández-López 2006).
+In conclusion, considering the results of our spatial taphonomic analysis, processes of taphonomic dispersion, such as fluvial accumulation processes, would have likely separated and disseminated the most cancellous taphonomic elements, favouring the persistence of allochthonous elements (Fernández-López 2006).
 Carnivores could have likely been primary accumulation agents.
 However, the recursive anisotropic spatial patterns, at the level of taphonomic elements and at the assemblage level, as well as the clustering pattern in relatively small, dense, aggregations of elements aligned in parallel NW-SE oriented bands, suggest that the TSR deposit resulted from multiple taphonomic dispersion events, with winnowing of less dense, lighter elements and spatial anisotropic re-arrangement of a lag, autochthonous assemblage accumulated over the migrating banks of a NW-SE oriented fluvial system.
 As suggested by Organista et al. (2017), it is likely for secondary over-bank flows to aggregate bones dispersed over the bank surface into topographic depressions, where they accumulate and acquire greater stability.

 Noteworthy, both Geo 1 and Geo 2 show fining upward trends and facies successions similar to those typical of braided rivers (Miall 1977).
 In such a succession, the lower coarser-grained part would represent one or more sets of sinuous-crested medium-scale bedforms (i.e., small dunes) forming by bedload traction in the deeper reaches of channels, whereas the upper muddy part is dominantly deposited by decantation either on top of in-channel or bank-attached emerging bars or in floodplains, occasionally provided with coarse material at high-water stages (Miall 1982).
 Therefore, the excavated section can be viewed as the product of cyclical lateral switching of a braided fluvial system.